mark2185/android-runner/README.md

-AdbSelectDevice     - select one of the detected devices as your target AdbShell            - spawn shell on the target device AdbRun              - run a command on the  target device AdbDevices          - list all devices
+AdbSelectDevice     - select one of the detected devices as your target AdbShell            - spawn shell on the target device AdbRun              - run a command on the  target device AdbInputText        - inputs given text on the device AdbDevices          - list all devices
 AdbInstall          - install given apk on target device AdbStart            - start given app on target device